Kelyn Rowe

 Kelyn Jaynes Rowe (born December 2, 1991) is an American former professional and current semi-professional soccer player who plays as a midfielder.

 Early life

-Rowe grew up in Federal Way, Washington.
+Rowe was born to his parents Scott and Sherri, he grew up in Federal Way, Washington alongside his two sisters.
 He attended Federal Way High School, becoming an immediate star on the school's varsity soccer team while just a freshman.
 By his senior year, Rowe had been named a Parade and ESPN RISE All-American, as well as being awarded the 2010 Class 4A Player of the Year by multiple publications.
 While in high school, Rowe played club soccer for Crossfire Redmond's youth system, where he was named in the U-16 West All-Conference First Team in 2007 and 2008.
 As a senior, Rowe was ranked fifth in Top Drawer Soccer's class of 2010 recruit list.

 Career

 College and amateur

 Rowe appeared as an attacking midfielder for the UCLA Bruins, and was a standout player during his freshman year in 2010, ranking second in the Pac-10 Conference in assists with ten and winning the Pac-10 Freshman of the Year award.

 Rowe started 21 games for the Bruins in his freshman year in 2010, scoring seven goals and adding ten assists.
 As well as winning the Pac-10 Freshman of the Year award, Rowe was also selected to the All-Pac-10 First-team and Third-team All-American, while leading the Bruins to the Louisville, Kentucky Regional Game in the 2010 NCAA Men's Division I Soccer Tournament.

 Rowe took the spring quarter off at UCLA to train and play with the U.S. U-20 national team full-time.
 In 2011, Rowe spent the summer on trial with the German Bundesliga club 1.
 FC Köln before returning to UCLA for his sophomore season.

 During Rowe's sophomore campaign he scored six goals and tallied 10 assists during UCLA's run to the semifinals of the NCAA College Cup.